clairton/unoapi-cloud/README.md

 `yarn web` e `yarn worker` up a web and worker with redis and rabbitmq

+`yarn standalone`
+  - choose redis when set REDI_URL, if not use file system do save data
+  - choose rabbitmq when set AMQP_URL
+  - choose s3 when set STORAGE_ envs, if not use file system

 ## Config Options
 ### Config with Environment Variables